Skip to content

 2. If the account has changed, it asserts that the final account nonce is greater than the initial account nonce.

-3. Computes the created notes commitment.
+3. Computes the output notes commitment.

 4. Asserts that the input and output vault roots are equal.